thruthesky/flutterflow_widgets/README.md

 - When you want to display dynamic content in the popup box, you would set the width and height bound on the popup box.
 Or you would see an error of `NEEDS-LAYOUT NEEDS-PAINT`.

+- To change the state of popup, you need to make it with a stream.

 ## How to implement the custom ppup

 - For your information, When you create a Component, you can use that Component in a Custom widget.
 You need to check `Exclude from Compile` in this case.